veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-1.md

 ### Subnets

-In offical "Kubernetes The Hard Way", cluster network configuration done via `gcloud` and obviously we are not going to use it.
+In official "Kubernetes The Hard Way", cluster network configuration done via `gcloud` and obviously we are not going to use it.
 We have to choose subnets manually for our cluster nodes,CIDR for pods and K8s services.
 So, here is what I come with
 | No. | Name                        | Subnet        |
 | --- | --------------------------- | ------------- |
 | 1   | Cluster Nodes               | 10.200.1.0/24 |